-Michael examines the effects of economic shocks and tax policy on social outcomes for children and families.
-He has also studied the economic effects of incarceration and child poverty.
-Michael’s work has been covered by the Huffington Post, ThinkProgress, The Daily Caller, and The Financial Times.
+Michael examines the economics of child maltreatment and poverty.
+He is currently researching the effects of tax policy on social outcomes.
+Michael’s work has been covered by the Huffington Post, ThinkProgress, The Daily Caller, and The Fiscal Times.

 Works Under Review

 - The Relationship between Child Welfare Financing and Child Maltreatment Screen-out Rates (first-author, with Melissa Jonson-Reid).

 - The Impact of Federal Transfers on Infant Mortality (first author, with Mark Rank).